ArteFacto-id/artefacto-cloud-computing/README.md

 ## About Our API

+This is the first service for the ArteFacto project, its a backend application built using Node.js and the Hapi.js framework.
 This API is built using **REST API** to ensure flexibility and scalability in data management.
 We implement JWT (JSON Web Token) as the main authentication system to ensure the security and reliability of authorization.
 With the token-based method, this API enables fast and efficient user validation for each request.

 ## Installation